 - A: No, it is not possible for the antenna to short out.
-First check to see if you have the strap that holds the antenna to the mounting bracket around the antenna or around the insulator on the antenna.
-Second, replace the coax with some known to be good that already has the connectors installed.
-The coax should be at least 20 feet long. - Q: I think something is loose inside my new antenna.
+Replace the coax with some known to be good that already has the connectors installed.
+The coax should be at least 15 feet long. - Q: I think something is loose inside my new antenna.
 When I turn it upside down, I hear a rattle.
 Should I send the antenna back? - A: No. What you are hearing are the stainless steel washers on the lead screw sliding down its length.
-That is a normal sound to hear. - Q: I took an ohmmeter and connected it to the coax.
-There is a short circuit.
-I think the antenna is shorted out. - A: The antenna cannot short out.
-There is a shunt coil from the center conductor to ground on the HS-201C and HS-201C/SS when the antenna is used on a vehicle.
-With an ohmmeter, it will read as a short.
-On the other hand, with RF it will match the impedance of the antenna to the 50 ohm cable. - Q: The coil spins when I try to move it up or down.
+That is a normal sound to hear. - Q: The coil spins when I try to move it up or down.
 What's wrong? - A: The coil cannot spin if the weathershield is tight.
 The key on the outside of the aluminum tube and keyway in the weathershield keep the coil from spinning.
 You need to tighten the whip or quick disconnect. - Q: The main coil won't go up and down.
 What's wrong? - A: You first need to check the spring that makes contact with the coil.
 To do that, remove the whip and quick disconnect.
 Remove the two screws in the top or bottom cap of the weathershield.
 Lower or remove the weathershield.
 Loosen the three set screws in the collar that holds the spring.
 Remove the collar.
 Remove the contact spring from the collar.
 If the spring is not uniform, it must be replaced. - Q: The spring wore out or is deformed.
 Why did that happen? - A: Well, the contact spring is subjected to a lot of vibration.
 It is made from stainless steel and is a patented device.
 Over time, it will wear out.
 We recommend that the spring be replaced about once a year.
 We tried fingerstock and found that it wore out very quickly and required that the antenna be returned for repair.
 Fingerstock contains Berrylium which is an extremely hazardous material.
 We don't want our employees or you to be exposed to Berrylium.
 The spring is stainless steel, relatively inexpensive and very simple to replace.
 In addition, it is impossible for the spring to lose contact with the coil.
-Fingerstock cannot maintain contact over time.

-Q: My SWR is 1:6.
-What's wrong?

-A: Well first, the SWR is expressed as X:1.
+Fingerstock cannot maintain contact over time. - Q: My SWR is 1:6.
+What's 'wrong? - A: Well first, the SWR is expressed as X:1.
 So, if you mean the SWR is 6:1, I would check the coax connectors for a short or an open.
 The best way to do that is to replace the coax with new